RPH’s world renowned airway fellowship attracts applicants from many countries as well as from Australia.

 Supervisor: Dr Ian Fleming

-The research team at RPH Anaesthesia and Pain Medicine now consists of two half-time Research Fellow positions and 0.4 FTE Research Coordinators.
+The research team at RPH Anaesthesia and Pain Medicine is led by the Director of Research, Tomas Corcoran.
+The team consists of three half-time Research Fellow positions and 2.4 FTE Research Coordinators.
+RPH is the lead site for the multicentre international PADDI trial, and the research unit at RPH is also a member of the network of sites that participate in the ANZCA clinical trials network multicentre perioperative trials.
 There are usually 12-20 clinical or pre-clinical trials in progress, including international and national multi-centre trials, investigator-initiated trials, local trials and on occasion, commercial pharmaceutical trials.
+The principal areas of research include airway devices and airway management strategies, perioperative outcomes research, genomics, chronic post-surgical pain and pharmacokinetics of analgesic agents.

 The Research Fellows have approximately 50% of their time allocated to academic duties (teaching and research) and 50% to clinical service.
 Supervision of academic work is performed by Professors Schug, Corcoran and Ledowski.
 The Department takes pride in maintaining the highest standards in research governance and ethical behaviour.
 The candidates are expected to be familiar with the principal tenets of Good Clinical Practice (GCP) and are actively encouraged to complete online GCP training.